puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/filterscripts.md

 :::

-The `TypeScript` code for a filter script would be something like below:
+The TypeScrpt code for a filter script would be something like below:

 ```typescript
 import { MacosFileInfo } from "https://raw.githubusercontent.com/puffycid/artemis-api/master/src/macos/files.ts";